h2non/node-authrc/README.md

 }
 ```

-For more real use examples, see [test/](https://github.com/h2non/node-authrc/tree/master/test)
+For more real use examples, see [test](https://github.com/h2non/node-authrc/tree/master/test) cases

 ### Constructor